-Place and Duration of Study: The study was conducted at the research field of Plant Science and Biotechnology Department, Adekunle Ajasin University, Akungba-Akoko, Ondo State, Nigeria on Latitude 7^o 281N, Longitude 5^o 441 E, altitude 423m above sea level during the dry season of 2012/2013.
+Place and Duration of Study: The study was conducted at the research fields Crop,Soil and Pest Management, The Federal University of Technology Akure and Plant Science and Biotechnology Department, Adekunle Ajasin University, Akungba-Akoko, Ondo State, Nigeria during the rainy and dry seasons of 2012/2013.

 Methodology: During the period the rice varieties were planted to test for their ability to adapt to a Nigerian eco-system.
-The characters measured include plant height, number of tillers/hill, effective tillers with panicle, tillers without panicle, flag leaf length, panicle length, panicle weight, number of grains per panicle, number of spikelet per panicle, 1000_grain weight, number of filled grains per panicle, number of unfilled grains per panicle, grain length, grain width, number of days to heading, number of days to maturity and grain yield per hill.
+The characters measured include plant height, number of tillers/hill, effective tillers with panicle, tillers without panicle, flag leaf length, panicle length, panicle weight, number of grains per panicle, number of spikelet per panicle, 1000\grain weight, number of filled grains per panicle, number of unfilled grains per panicle, grain length, grain width, number of days to heading, number of days to maturity and grain yield per hill.